o3de/o3de.org/content/docs/userguide/weather/wind-ocean.md

 ---
-description: ' Use OceanAnimation settings to simulate realistic wind and wave effects for an ocean in your &ALY; game project. '
+description: ' Use OceanAnimation settings to simulate realistic wind and wave effects for an ocean in your Lumberyard game project. '
 title: Adding Ocean Wind
 ---
 # Adding Ocean Wind {#weather-wind-ocean}